East London

 2024-0360 4 Jul 2024

-Barking, Havering and Redbridge Univers… Medicine and Healthcare products Regula… Department of Health and Social Care
+Barking, Havering and Redbridge Univers… Department of Health and Social Care Medicine and Healthcare products Regula…

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Delays in cancer diagnosis and treatment were caused by poor organisation and communication.
+Concerns summary (AI summary) Delays in cancer diagnosis and treatment were caused by poor organisation and communication.
 Staff failed to identify and escalate sepsis, clinical records were poor, and controlled drug management systems were ineffective.

 Gary Ash